Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 #6\.
 Input file formats

-##ASCII file format
+##ASCII raster format

-All input maps can all be stored in Arc/Info ASCII grid format, as exported by standard GIS packages (see examples in examples directory; these may be viewed with standard text editors).
-ASCII grids must be saved with a ".asc" extension.
+Raster input maps should be stored in Arc/Info ASCII grid format, as exported by standard GIS packages (see examples in examples directory; these may be viewed with standard text editors).
 For focal nodes, the value stored in each grid location refers to the focal node ID, and a single ID can occupy more than one cell in the grid if the "focal regions" option is selected (ID's must be positive).
 For current sources, the grid value specifies the source strength in amps.
 For grounds, the grid value specifies either the resistance or conductance of the resistor tying each ground node to ground, depending on user choice.